 Playwright Joshua Harmon and cast members Tracee Chimo, Philip Ettinger, Molly Ranson, and Michael Zegen talk food, fighting, and family at the Cafe Edison.

-"Can we just take a second to assess these matzo balls?" asks playwright Joshua Harmon over a bowl of soup at Café Edison.
+"Can we just take a second to assess these matzo balls?" asks playwright Joshua Harmon over a bowl of soup at the famed Café Edison.

 "I love them," replies Tracee Chimo, one of the four stars of Harmon's critically acclaimed, biting dark comedy Bad Jews, currently running at Roundabout Underground through December 30.
-"This is my favorite matzo ball soup in the city."
+"This is my favorite matzo ball soup in the City."

-Molly Ranson, who plays Liam's shiksa girlfriend, Melody, and Philip Ettinger, who plays Liam's brother, Jonah, have also joined us for this matzo ball soup klatch on a recent rainy Tuesday at the Edison.
+Molly Ranson, who plays Liam's shiksa girlfriend Melody, and Philip Ettinger, who plays Liam's brother Jonah, have also joined us for this matzo ball soup klatch on a recent rainy Tuesday at the Edison.
 What better way to discuss food, family, and a play called Bad Jews than over soup (and stuffed cabbage, and chopped liver, natch)?

 It's Chimo, the only goy in the group, who ordered the chopped liver.
 "But I came from a very Eastern European family," the actress insists, "so food was a big deal, and the closeness of the relatives was a big deal.
 That's what I found most relatable in this play: I connected with the family aspect of it."